codahale/lockstitch/design.md

 Rocca-S is a new (2021) authenticated cipher with a number of important features:

-* **Integrated Construction**: Unlike combined AEADs (e.g. AES-GCM combines AES-ECB, CTR mode, and GHASH), Rocca-S is a single, integrated algorithm.
+* **Integrated Construction**: Unlike combined Authenticated Encryption and Associated Data (AEAD) constructions (e.g. AES-GCM combines AES-ECB, CTR mode, and GHASH), Rocca-S is a single, integrated algorithm.
 As a result, Lockstitch's implementation (including both `x86_64` and `aarch64` vectorization) is less than 400 lines of clear, readable code.
 * **Fully Sequential**: Every input to Rocca-S -- key, nonce, associated data, message -- alters its state and changes the next block of output.
-This allows Rocca-S to be used as a stream cipher and a PRF in addition to an AEAD.
+This allows Rocca-S to be used as a stream cipher and a pseudo-random function (PRF) in addition to an AEAD.
 * **Compactly Committing**: Rocca-S is a compactly committing authenticated cipher, meaning the final authentication tag serves as a cryptographic commitment for all inputs: key, nonce, associated data, and message.
+This allows Rocca-S to be used as a MAC, where the message is included as associated data with an empty plaintext/ciphertext.
 * **Large Keys, Nonces, Tags, and State**: Rocca-S supports 256-bit keys, 128-bit nonces, 256-bit tags, and has a large internal state.
 This provides a high margin of security for using multiple, derived keys and large inputs.